Tounde-A/Pokedex/README.md

+# Start project

+To start the project

+Download or clone the repository into your directory.

+Then, in your IDE's command line, run the following commands:

+To install the node_modules dependencies:
+- npm install

+To start the local server:
+- npm run dev

+To start the JSON server:
+- npx json-server db.json --port 3001

+(Just in case)

+React router
+- npm i react-router

+Lucide icons
+- npm install lucide-react

+You can now explore the application!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.